-- A member of the admissions team will be on hand in case you need any kind of additional support or adjustment during your audition or interview. - Please tell us if you would like to be seen first and we will try to accommodate this. - It's fine to ask the panel to repeat any question. - Take your time. - Remember that many applicants and students with disabilities and SpLDs have been to RADA before.
+- Do not worry and remember the audition/interview panel wants you to do your best in your audition/interview.
+The panel will be made aware of your access requirements if you have made them clear on your application. - A member of the admissions team will be on hand in case you need any kind of additional support or adjustment during your audition or interview. - Please tell us if you would like to be seen first and we willtry to accommodate this. - It's fine to ask the panel to repeat any question. - Take your time. - Remember that many applicants and students with disabilities and SpLDs have been to RADA before.

-Do note that all of our programmes are very physical.
+Do note that all our programmes are very physical.
 Most auditions will involve games or warmup exercises which are likely to include eye contact and/or physical contact.
 Adjustments to this may not always be possible.

-How do RADA support disabled students?
+How does RADA support disabled students?

-RADA will make reasonable adjustments for all students who declare a disability and require reasonable adjustments to enable them to participate in the training.
+RADA will make reasonable adjustments for all students whodeclare a disability and require reasonable adjustments to enable them to participate in the training.